Eliudgt3rs/Portfolio-Template/README.md

 Hi there! 👋

-Thanks for purchasing this professional portfolio website template.
+Thank you for purchasing this professional portfolio website template.
 This is a **ready-made, easy-to-edit website** that lets you showcase your skills, projects, and experience — even if you’ve **never written a line of code** before.

 Let’s get you started from **downloading the ZIP** all the way to publishing your site online!